Smiling woman and colleagues clapping in a meeting room.

 The high ranking of initiatives focused on racial and ethnic diversity, gender equality, and inclusion of people with disabilities indicates that employees are acutely aware of the need for comprehensive DE&I strategies.

-The occurrence of microaggressions (15%) and stereotyping (13%) further emphasises the subtle yet pervasive nature of workplace discrimination.
+The occurrence of microaggressions (15%) and stereotyping (10%) further emphasises the subtle yet pervasive nature of workplace discrimination.
 These experiences are usually less overt than explicit discrimination and relate to a work environment within which one is likely to feel vulnerable to different biases, including ageism.

-Related: A guide to inclusive hiring for People With Disabilities
+Related: A guide to inclusive hiring for people with disabilities

 The broader implications

-• 73% perceive a lack of diversity in senior leadership
+• 76% perceive a lack of diversity in senior leadership

-• 72% are unable to be authentic at work
+• 74% are unable to be authentic at work

 These perceptions highlight the need for comprehensive DE&I strategies that address not just age but all forms of diversity and inclusion.

-Related: Find out how much you should be paying your employees with our 2024 Salary Guide
+Related: Find out how much you should be paying your employees with our 2025 Salary Guide

 Moving forward: The complex challenge of addressing ageism in the workplace